Written by Apoterra Skincare with Hayley Wood

 First, sodium hyaluronic acid is the hyaluronic acid commonly found in topical skincare, filler or medical injections, and can also be used as a supplement.
 Even with the word acid in the name, Hyaluronic Acid is not actually an exfoliant.
 The benefits of Hyaluronic Acid as a topical ingredient include its humectant and lubricating properties as well as its ability to maintain plumpness and hydration in the skin.

 The ingredient origin of topical Hyaluronic Acid is most commonly extracted as a by-product of plant, sugar, or wheat fermentation.
 This is what is considered the pure form of Hyaluronic Acid, and to get the benefits, it can be used on its own or formulated with other ingredients for skin care.
 Medicinal injection use for injuries also sometimes uses Hyaluronic Acid derived from rooster comb.
 For full transparency, we feel the best Hyaluronic Acid to use that fits into accordance with our sourcing and quality standards is vegan and produced by glucose fermentation.
-You can find it in our Hydrating Rose Toner.
+You can find it in our Rose Essential Hydration Mist.